-- (1) On 4 March 2024, the Council authorised the Commission to open negotiations of an Agreement between the European Union and Iceland on the transfer of Passenger Name Record (PNR) data to prevent, detect, investigate and prosecute terrorist offences and serious crime ('the Agreement').
-The negotiations were successfully concluded by the initialling of the Agreement on 9 April 2025. - (2) The Agreement enables the transfer of PNR data by air carriers from the Union to Iceland in full respect of the rights provided in the Charter of Fundamental Rights of the Union, in particular the right to private and family life recognised in Article 7 of the Charter, the right to the protection of personal data recognised in Article 8 of the Charter.
-In particular, the Agreement includes appropriate safeguards for the protection of personal data transferred under the Agreement. - (3) The Agreement fosters police and judicial cooperation between the competent authorities of Iceland and those of the Member States of the Union as well as Europol and Eurojust, with the aim to strengthen their capabilities to strengthen the external borders of as well as to effectively ensure internal security in the absence of internal border controls within the Schengen area. - (4) [In accordance with Articles 1 and 2 of Protocol No 21 on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, and without prejudice to Article 4 of that Protocol, Ireland is not taking part in the adoption of this Decision and is not bound by it or subject to its application.]
-OR [In accordance with Article 3 of Protocol No 21 on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, Ireland has notified [, by letter of ...,] its wish to take part in the adoption and application.]. - (5) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the Treaty on the Functioning of the
+- (1) In accordance with Council Decision [XXX] of [...]1, the Agreement between the European Union and the Kingdom of Norway on the transfer of Passenger Name Record (PNR) data to prevent, detect, investigate and prosecute terrorist offences and serious crime (the 'Agreement') was signed on [...], subject to its conclusion at a later date. - (2) The Agreement enables the transfer of PNR data by air carriers from the Union to the Kingdom of Norway in full respect of the rights provided in the Charter of Fundamental Rights of the Union, in particular the right to private and family life recognised in Article 7 of the Charter, the right to the protection of personal data recognised in Article 8 of the Charter.
+In particular, the Agreement includes appropriate safeguards for the protection of personal data transferred under the Agreement. - (3) The Agreement fosters police and judicial cooperation between the competent authorities of the Kingdom of Norway and those of the Member States of the Union as well as Europol and Eurojust, with the aim to strengthen their capabilities to strengthen the external borders of as well as to effectively ensure internal security in the absence of internal border controls within the Schengen area. - (4) [In accordance with Articles 1 and 2 of Protocol No 21 on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, and without prejudice to Article 4 of that Protocol, Ireland is not taking part in the adoption of this Decision and is not bound by it or subject to its application.]
+OR [In accordance with Article 3 of Protocol No 21 on the position of the United Kingdom and Ireland in respect of the area of freedom, security and

-European Union, Denmark is not taking part in the adoption of this Decision and is not bound by it or subject to its application,
+1 [OJ...]

-- (6) The European Data Protection Supervisor was consulted in accordance with Article 42 of Regulation (EU) 2018/1725 and delivered its Opinion [xxx] on [xx.xx.xxx]. - (7) Therefore, the Agreement should be signed.
+- justice, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, Ireland has notified [, by letter of ...,] its wish to take part in the adoption and application of this Decision.]. - (5) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the TFEU, Denmark is not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (6) The European Data Protection Supervisor was consulted in accordance with Article 42 of Regulation (EU) 2018/1725 and delivered its Opinion [xxx] on [xx.xx.xxxx]. - (7) The Agreement should be approved on behalf of the European Union,